 Consideration should be given to the individual needs of those staying overnight.
-If there is a need for personal care or additional support during the night, the person's usual caregiver also attends the event and therefore shares a room with them.
+If there is a need for personal care or additional support during the night, it would be better that the person's usual caregiver also attends the event and therefore shares a room with them.